MainulDip/KotlinEveryday/oop-tour-kotlin-2.md

 // Something
 ```

-### Scoped Functions (let, run, with, apply, and also):
+### Scope Functions (let, run, with, apply, and also):
-The purpose of Scoped Functions are to execute a block of code within the context of an object.
+The purpose of Scope Functions are to execute a block of code within the context of an object.
+It do not introduce any new technical capabilities, but make the code more concise and readable.

 Docs: https://kotlinlang.org/docs/scope-functions.html